Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/18-monitor-hub.md

 1. Close the **Details** pane and use the **Back to main view** button to return to the main monitoring hub page.

-## Customize monitoring hub views
+### Task 5: Customize monitoring hub views

-In this exercise you've only run a few activities, so it should be fairly easy to find events in the monitoring hub.
-However, in a real environment you may need to search through a large number of events.
-Using filters and other view customizations can make this easier.
+In this task, you will learn how to apply filters and adjust columns to customize your monitoring hub view, making it easier to locate and analyze specific activities in environments with a large number of events.

 1. In the monitoring hub, use the **Filter** button to apply the following filter:
     - **Status**: Succeeeded